Glen Eden

-Glen Eden is a suburb of West Auckland, New Zealand, located at the foothills of Waitākere Ranges.
+Glen Eden is a suburb of West Auckland, New Zealand, located at the foothills of the Waitākere Ranges.
 Originally known as Waikumete, the suburb gained the name Glen Eden in 1921.
 The suburb is in the Waitākere Ward, one of the thirteen administrative areas of Auckland governed by Auckland Council.

-Originally part of the rohe of Te Kawerau ā Maki, the area developed into orchards during the Colonial era of New Zealand.
+Part of the rohe of Te Kawerau ā Maki, the area was developed into orchards during the Colonial era of New Zealand.
 The Glen Eden railway station opened in 1880, linking the area to central Auckland along the Western Line, and leading to the development of the Waikumete Cemetery.
 Suburban housing was built in the area in the 1950s and 1960s.

 Geography

 The Glen Eden area is located at the foothills of Waitākere Ranges, north of Titirangi.
 The Waikumete Stream flows north from Titirangi, forming a valley in the centre of the suburb.

 Glen Eden forms a part of the Waitematā-Waitākere foothills ecological zone.
-Sheltered from the Tasman Sea by the Waitākere Ranges, the area was traditionally dominated by forests of kauri, Phyllocladus trichomanoides (tānekaha or celery pine) and rimu, with abundant nīkau palm and silver fern.
+Sheltered from the Tasman Sea by the Waitākere Ranges, the area was originally dominated by forests of kauri, Phyllocladus trichomanoides (tānekaha or celery pine) and rimu, with abundant nīkau palm and silver fern.
 The soils are a mix of Miocene Waitākere volcanic soil and Waitemata Group sedimentary rock.